kcngnn/kcngnn.github.io/index.md

 <div style="text-align: justify">
 Objective: to find out undiscovered consequences or patterns behind the collision data other than common senses (e.g. High collision rate over a rush hour, downtown Manhattan, etc.).
 We would also give our suggestions and if possible, notify motorists, pedestrians on the road to be careful during certain times of the day and at certain locations. <br/>

 We employed 3 different datasets from the US Government open data website, data.gov.
 The time range which the datasets addresses is from 2012 – 2019.
 Each dataset is comprised of 3-4 million observations.
-We linked the datasets to answer 4 important problems.<br/>
+We joined the datasets to answer 4 important problems.<br/>
 </div>
 <br>
 <center><img src="images/nyc-collision.JPG"/></center>